krisrak/appframework-templates/README.md

 AppFramework has UI themes which look and feel similar to _iPhone_, _iPad_, _Android_, _Windows Phone_, _Blackberry 10_ and _Tizen_, the UI theme will be automatically applied by default when opened on these devices.
 Notice the screentshots below, the app code is same but the look and feel changes to match the device's native style.

-__Below are six basic templates to get you started with your mobile app:__
+__Below are seven basic templates to get you started with your mobile app:__

 - [SingleView App](#singleview-app)
 - [FlipView App](#flipview-app)